 - Alt-74 to MP384.7 - From I40, take exit 52 to Bat Cave.
-Less than half a mile after exiting you'll go under the Parkway, and the Parkway access road will be on your right.
+Less than half a mile after exiting you'll go under the Parkway and the Parkway access road will be on your right.

-- US25 (Hendersonville Rd) - US25 is the road for the Biltmore Estate entrance.
+- US25 (Hendersonville Rd) - US25 is the road to the Biltmore Estate entrance.
 From I40, take exit 50A, and go south on US25.
 The Parkway access road is located about 3 miles south of I-40.

 - I-26 - From I-26, take exit 33 to US 191 (Brevard Rd).
 Take US191 South.
 The Parkway access is about 3 miles down US191.
 Just watch for the signs.

 Access points for Asheville to the Blue Ridge Parkway are always close by, as the Parkway runs right through Asheville.

 From Waynesville NC, head towards Sylva on Highway 74/23/441.
 The Parkway access road will be on the right about 4.5 miles after leaving Waynesville.
 This will bring you onto the Parkway at MP 443.1.

 Cherokee, NC is the southern end of The Blue Ridge Parkway where the Parkway connects with Highway 441 for access to the Great Smoky Mountains National Park.
 From Cherokee, take US 441 towards the Great Smoky Mountains National Park.
 Just prior to reaching the Oconoluftee Visitors Center, you'll see the Parkway entrance on your right.
 Just watch for the signs.
 Milepost 469.1

 The Blue Ridge Parkway is a popular tourist destination and very busy road.
 This can lead to closures, either due to weather or construction.